gvwilson/sdxpy/src/perf/index.md

 Since `DfCol` and `DfRow` derive from the same base class, `time_filter` doesn't care which we give it.
 Again,
-if we were doing this for real we would look at actual programs to see what fraction of rows filtering usually kept and simulate that.
+if we were doing this for real, we would look at actual programs to see what fraction of rows filtering usually kept and simulate that.
 {: .continue}

 To time `select`,
-we arbitrarily decide to keep one third of the columns:
+we arbitrarily decide to keep one-third of the columns:

 [% inc file="timing.py" keep="select" %]